Anastasia (Boardwalk Empire): Plot

 In Chicago, Jimmy finds himself working for Torrio, who puts him up in the Four Deuces, a brothel operated by Capone.
 Jimmy dislikes having to rely on the notoriously short-tempered Capone but puts up with it as he needs work.
 Torrio, displeased with Capone's rough treatment of bar owners who refuse to buy his alcohol, requests that he and Jimmy negotiate with Chicago's Irish mob for a larger share of their territory so as to prevent further bloodshed.
 Ignoring Jimmy's advice to accept a smaller deal and bide his time, Capone physically threatens the Irish boss, Charlie Sheridan, into accepting a blatantly unfair deal.

-In Atlantic City, as Nucky plans his "surprise" birthday party, he worries that Chalky might refuse to deliver the black voters his machine depends on if the lynching of his driver is not resolved.
+Back in Atlantic City, as Nucky plans his "surprise" birthday party, he worries that Chalky might refuse to deliver the black voters his machine depends on if the lynching of his driver is not resolved.
 Eli delivers the leader of the local chapter of the Ku Klux Klan to Chalky, who tortures him until he is satisfied that the Klan was not involved in the killing.
 As it turns out, the murder was actually committed by Mickey Doyle and the D'Alessio brothers, who mistook the driver for Chalky himself.
-Mickey, still under pressure to repay the D'Alessio family, convinces them that they can make an easy three grand by robbing one of Nucky's ward bosses during collections.
+Mickey, still under pressure to repay the D'Alessio family, convinces them that they can make an easy $3,000 by robbing one of Nucky's ward bosses during collections.